long2ice/fastapi-cache/README.md

 `InMemoryBackend` store cache data in memory and use lazy delete, which mean if you don't access it after cached, it will not delete automatically.

-### No-Store-Response
+### Allow-Client-Caching
-For certain content, we want to handle all caching at the server (e.g. so we can do automatic invalidation) so this flag instructs the client (i.e. Browser/app) not to do any local caching
+For certain content, we want to handle all caching at the server (e.g. so we can do automatic invalidation, e.g. when the user profile changes so cached shortlists are no longer valid) so this flag instructs the client (i.e. Browser/app) not to do any local caching.
+If content is relatively stable, it can be overridden with the `allow_client_caching` parameter inside the `@cache()` decorator.

 ## Headers